kevinaangstadt/CS340-S23-Notes/Exam1StudyGuide.md

 # Exam 1 Study Guide
 ## For exam on 01/03/2023

+# Overview
+This document is the class notes and guide for the Unit 1 Exam on 3/1/23.
+The implementation of this document can be used to prepare for the exam.
+The exam will cover everything tuaght in class up to this point.
+First off this document will go over the topics covered and then delve into more specific information.

 ## Topics
 - Software vs. programs
 - Time allocation to various SE tasks